hernamvel/positrace/README.md

 `curl http://localhost:3000/geolocations/1`

-Change 1 by the id if you know it.
+Change the number 1 by the id if you know it.

 - Search by ip or url